convissor/login-security-solution/readme.txt

 == Changelog ==

 = 0.5.0 =
+* Close more HTML injection vectors.
+(One would think WordPress' built in functions would already do this.
+Alas...)
 * Improve unit tests by ensuring the fail table uses InnoDB.
+* Tested under WordPress 3.3.1 regular and 3.4beta2 multisite.
+* Unit tests pass using PHP 5.4.0RC8-dev, 5.3.11-dev, and 5.2.18-dev.

 = 0.4.0 =
 * Add multisite network support.